ANTS: SHOULD WE BE WORRIED?

 Not all of the more than 10,000 species of ants are household pests.
 Most of them actually are in the forests minding their own business and helping the ecosystem.
 Below is a rouge’s list of ants that are common household pests.

-Carpenter ants – The size of the carpenter ants is about ¼ to ½ inches in length, and they are black in color.
+Carpenter ants – The size of the carpenter ants is about ¼ to ½ inches in length, and they are black in colour.
 Opposite their name, these ants are capable of destroying structures by boring holes through wood.
 This type of ants is the most destructive among the house ants; they have caused more structural damage than termites did.
 They build their nests inside your home’s structural wood by chewing on it to dig tunnels, unlike the termites that eat the wood.
 They actually prefer wood that is damp and had been previously damaged by water.

 Carpenter ants would always come from the outside, getting in your house to look for food.
 They prefer sweet foods and drinks.
 Once inside, they then look for the wood they can convert into their nests.

-European fire ants – The size of the European fire ants are about 2.2 to 2.8 mm in length and are light to dark brown in color.
+European fire ants – The size of the European fire ants are about 2.2 to 2.8 mm in length and are light to dark brown in colour.
 European fire ants are one of the most intrusive ants in the world.
 They can be found in the gardens, lawns, under the rock, or wood debris.
 During the cold months, they find their way inside the house and into the bathroom, under the bathtub, or in the heaters.
 They also sting, and their stings are very painful.
 European fire ants have multiple queens in their colony.

 Argentine ants – The Argentine ants are common household pests that invade the house in search of food and water.
 Indoors, they set up their nests on the ground, in cracks on the wall, or in holes in the house.
 They live under rocks, or among leaf litter because they are not capable of digging deep in the ground.
 They sometimes also live in abandoned ants’ nests.